 The PHA, and CoC or designated CoC recipient agree to cooperate with HUD, provide requested data to HUD or HUD-approved contractor delegated the responsibility of program evaluation protocols established by HUD or HUD-approved contractor, including possible random assignment procedures.

-[Signed and dated by the official representatives of the P applicable), and third-party entities (if applicable.]
-HA, CoC, CoC Con tractor organization (if
+[Signed and dated by the official representatives of the PHA, CoC, CoC Contractor organization (if applicable), and third-party entities (if applicable.]

 Signed by

 Executive Director, PHA Date

 CoC Executive Director Date